 Project Duration

-Project team and partners: – the project technical lead is Haramaya University (Asfaw Kebede –PI, Kibebew K. Co-PI, Solomon Estifanos, and Negash Tessema are members).
-From the WRI side, there is a team of experts to work on all activities in collaboration with HU.
-From the IISD side, there is also a team of experts that overlooks the whole project activities representing the Canadian government.
-The project implementer is Harareghe Catholic Secretariat (HCS), selected based on its history of achievement in the region for funded project implementation capacity related to Nbs.
-The city administration bureaus like Environmental Authority and Agriculture are the ones facilitating the community mobilization and other issues related to the project implementation.
+Project team and partners: – the project technical lead is Haramaya university (Asfaw Kebede –PI, Kibebew K. Co-PI, Solomon Estifanos, and Negash Tessema are members).
+From WRI-side there are team of expert to work on all activities in collaboration with HU.
+From IISD sider there are also a team of expert that overlooks the whole project activities representing the Canadian government.
+The project implementer is Harareghe Catholic secretariat (HCS), selected based on its history of achievement in the region for funded project implementation capacity related to Nbs.
+The city administration bureaus like Environmental Authority and Agriculture are the one facilitating the community mobilization and other issues related to the project implementation.